The Fantastic Four (unreleased film)

-The Fantastic Four is an unreleased 1994 superhero film based on the Marvel Comics superhero team of the same name, created by Stan Lee and Jack Kirby.
-The film features the team’s origin, and their first battle with Doctor Doom.
-Executive-produced by low-budget specialists Roger Corman and Bernd Eichinger, it was made in order for Eichinger to keep the Fantastic Four film rights.
-It was not released officially, although pirated copies have circulated since May 31, 1994.
+The Fantastic Four is an unreleased superhero film based on the Marvel Comics superhero team of the same name, created by Stan Lee and Jack Kirby.
+The film features the team's origin and first battle with Doctor Doom.
+Executive-produced by low-budget specialist Roger Corman and Constantin Film president Bernd Eichinger, it was made to allow Eichinger to keep the Fantastic Four film rights.
+It was not officially released, although pirated copies have circulated since 1994 as well as various clips being available online.

 Plot

-Reed Richards and Victor Von Doom are college friends who use the opportunity of a passing comet to try an experiment.
-It goes wrong, leaving Victor believed dead.
-Susan and Johnny Storm are two children living with their mother, who has a boarding house where Reed lives.
+Reed Richards and Victor Von Doom are college friends who use the opportunity of a passing comet called Colossus to try an experiment.
+It goes horribly wrong, leaving Victor believed dead.
+Susan and Johnny Storm are two children living with their mother, who owns a boarding house where Reed lives.
 Ben Grimm is a family friend and a college buddy of Reed's.

 Ten years later, Reed, Susan, Johnny and Ben participate in a mission in an experimental spacecraft of Reed's as the same comet passes Earth.
 Unbeknownst to them, a crucial diamond component designed to protect them from the comet's cosmic rays, has been replaced with an imitation by a criminal named The Jeweler, leaving them exposed to the radiation.

 After crash-landing on Earth they discover that the cosmic rays have given them special powers: Reed's bodily structure has become elastic, Susan can become invisible, Johnny can generate fire on demand and Ben has transformed into a creature with stone-like skin.

 They are later captured by men posing as Marines and are taken to Victor who has become the villainous monarch Dr. Doom.
 They escape and meet at the Baxter Building, trying to decide how to move forward with their superpowers.
 An angry Ben leaves them to go out on his own, feeling he has become a freak.
 He is found by homeless men and joins them in the lair of the Jeweler.